bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Aaron van Wirdum: 00:15:47

 Isn't it time for you to take charge, Sjors?
-I'm assuming that there will be a minor release which has a Taproot activation in it.
+I'm assuming that there will be a minor release which has a taproot activation in it.
 It's just gonna be my assumption.

 Sjors Provost: 00:15:58

 I'm optimistic, but I have not followed any of the, we discussed taproot activation possibilities in episode 3 I believe and taproot itself in episode 2 or the other way around.

-Aaron van Wirdum: 00:16:08

-Right yep.

 Sjors Provost: 00:16:09